My new book is out.

 I believe I’ll always prefer working with people, playing with people, finding ways to connect through word and song to other people.
 It’s scary, it’s vulnerable, and it’s irreplaceably real.

-So, it was thrilling to introduce the book in a public event Sept 27th (not exactly a launch, since the book was not officially out til Oct 1st), with other guests invited to sing, to recite, to perform their work.
+So, it was thrilling to introduce For the Changing Moon: poems and songs, in a public event Sept 27th (not exactly a launch, since the book was not officially out til Oct 1st), with other guests invited to sing, to recite, to perform their work.

 We rehearsed some stuff.
 And on the night, we closed out with an unrehearsed experiment.
 And that was the best of all; the things that make performance most real and most magic were in play: artists who have been working our craft for long years, and know our respective chops; the crowd, who had come for fun, had both received and created art together, and were themselves alight with creative energy; and the moon, just outside the windows there, calling out for songs.

-Things will happen, the way they do when the Song is with us.
+Things happen, the way they do when the Song is with us.